Linda Staaf: Biography

 In January 2023, Staaf started working at the Department of Justice.

 Since November 2023, she is working as the Swedish leader of Europol.

 Staaf and her boss Mats Löfving started a relationship; Staaf's job and her credentials during her short career as a police officer were then questioned.
 Löfving having assigned a service weapon to Staaf in 2020.
 An investigator, Runar Viksten, reviewed these decisions on behalf of Anders Thornberg and presented a report on 22 February 2023.
 He concluded that in four decisions concerning Staaf Löfving had been biased (jävig).
 It should be noted however that Löfving always denied ever having an intimate relationship with Staaf, claiming that he had rejected attempts from Staaf to initiate such a relationship with him.
 The allegations and investigations finally lead up to Löfving ending his own life.
-Only two months later Staaf was once again in a relationship, this time with the Swedish chief of defence Michael Bygden.
-Staaf and Bygden also started a private business for which Bygden received criticism for conflicting interest with Bygden's job as Swedish chief of defence.
+Only two months later Staaf was once again in a relationship, this time with the Swedish chief of defence, General Micael Bydén.
+Staaf and Bydén also started a private business for which Bydén received criticism for conflicting interest with Bydén's job as Swedish chief of defence.

 In 2018, Staaf debuted as an author with the book Ulv i fårakläder.
 In 2023, her second book was published called Allt är inte guld.
 Both books have its stories taking place in Jämtland.